 To learn more about this volunteer opportunity, please contact the Library's Support Programs & Volunteer Resources office at 317-275-4046.

 Help the library's Minecraft Clubs!
 Create new worlds, monitor the club's activity during play, help new users, and assist the branch staff with physical and virtual set-up and clean-up.
 (Sitting, standing, walking, and some lifting)

 - Haughville - Bring your friends and build a new club!
-Tuesday evening 5 to 8pm (Age 14 and up)
+Tuesday evening 5 to 8pm (volunteers age 14 and up).

 Program Support Volunteer

 Certain branches need volunteer assistance with programs, projects, and special events.
 The volunteer time commitment depends upon the activity.